The64thGamer/cheeseepedia/content/wiki/just-for-kids-show-2000.md

 2.  **Intermission 1**
     1. Veggietales - 'The Song of the Cebú
     2. Store Intro - 'Lewisville TX, CEC'
-    3. CEC TV ID - 'Rocketship'
+    3. CEC TV ID - 'Rocket'
 3.  **Segment 2**
     1. 'Home With The Range' (Parody of ['Home On The Range'](https://en.wikipedia.org/wiki/Home_on_the_Range))
     2. 'Do Your Ears Hang Low'